singleron-RD/sccite/docs/usage.md

 Recursively search the specified folders for fastq files and (optional) matched barcode files.

 `-m --manifest` Path to the manifest CSV file containing mappings between fastq file prefixes and sample names.
-An example `manifest.csv` can be in the [test data repository](https://github.com/singleron-RD/sccite_test_data/tree/master/test1).
+An example `manifest.csv` can be found in the [test data repository](https://github.com/singleron-RD/sccite_test_data/tree/master/test1).

 `-f --folders` Comma-separated paths to folders to search for fastq files.
 If `--match` is used, all `barcode.tsv.gz` files with sample name in the full path will also be searched.